 This position is subject to at least an annual evaluation based upon the job duties, responsibilities, and functions as set forth above.

-The job duties, responsibilities, functions, and requirements delineated above should not be interpreted as an all-inclusive list of the same.
+The job duties, responsibilities, functions, and requirements delineated above should not be interpreted as an all-inclusive list of same.
 Additional duties, responsibilities, functions, and requirements may be assigned as deemed appropriate.
-The College reserves the right to change or reassign job duties, responsibilities, and functions, or combine positions at any time.
+The University reserves the right to change or reassign job duties, responsibilities, and functions, or combine positions at any time.
 In accordance with the Americans with Disabilities Act, it is possible that requirements may be modified to reasonably accommodate disabled individuals.
-However, no accommodations will be made which may pose serious health or safety risks to the employee or others or which impose undue hardships on the College.
+However, no accommodations will be made which may pose serious health or safety risks to the employee or others or which impose undue hardships on the University.
 Position descriptions are not intended as and do not create employment contracts.
-The College maintains its status as an at-will employer.
+The University maintains its status as an at-will employer.

 To apply for this position, please visit https://www.bluefield.edu/employment/ to complete the electronic staff employment application and upload the following: